 I’ve been hearing all kinds of fun goings-on at Coachella so decided to join in.
-I’d never been to these post digital rock-me-silly musical events, though had my fare share of grassy knoll concerts as a teen where we would sit in the grass, drink warm beer, swoon with Led Zeppelin in blue jean/T-shirt attire.
+I’d never been to these post-digital rock-me-silly musical events, though had my fair share of grassy knoll concerts as a teen where we would sit in the grass, drink warm beer, swoon with Led Zeppelin in blue jean/T-shirt attire.

 Nowadays, I’ve learned that in addition to more than just one band, there might be, say 50, as well as human fire eaters, trapezes artists, séances, people sticking pins in their eyes, yoga classes, and apparently lots of light effects and various shaman leading people into mud rolls.

-Also there are surprise musical guests.
+Also, there are surprise musical guests.
 It might Bono or Bozzo.
-I know this because I read.
+I know this because I read it.
 Though Coachella may be the big kahuna, these newfangled outdoor events happen all year round.
-The Eclectic Light Orchestra featuring some girl named Daisy, Purple Haze Sky Festival, New Age meets Old Age Extravaganza, Burning Man, just to name a few.
+The Eclectic Light Orchestra featuring a girl named Daisy, Purple Haze Sky Festival, New Age meets Old Age Extravaganza, Burning Man, just to name a few.

 Being the adventurer I am, when I heard the Black Keys were playing that cinched the deal.
-I loved this new band I had recently heard on my car radio, until I discovered in fact they had something like eight records out already, but hey, they were new to me, so fuck it.
-After scanning the list, of course I recognized Radio Head and Mazzy Star.
-I saw Dear Hunter and Oberhofer so now my curiosity peeked to a new high.
+I loved this new band I had recently heard on my car radio until I discovered in fact they had something like eight records out already, but hey, they were new to me, so fuck it.
+After scanning the list, of course, I recognized Radio Head and Mazzy Star.
+I saw Dear Hunter and Oberhofer so now my curiosity peaked to a new high.
 Oberhofer?
 Really?

 Doing my face in war paint would not be an issue since my kids had plenty, typically reserved for Halloween.